serdimoa/charting/Home.md

 * [[Creating Custom Studies|Creating-Custom-Studies]]

 ### Having Trading Terminal ?
-Trading Terminal is a ready-to-use product for those who want to have a great charting solution along with the ability to trade right from the chart. [[Read more|Trading-Terminal]].
+:chart: Trading Terminal is a ready-to-use product for those who want to have a great charting solution along with the ability to trade right from the chart. [[Read more|Trading-Terminal]].

 ### Best Practices
 Reading [[this article|Best-Practices]] will prevent you from making the most common mistakes and **save your time**.